Gerridae

-While 90% of the Gerridae are freshwater bugs, the oceanic Halobates makes the family quite exceptional among insects.
-The genus Halobates was first heavily studied between 1822 and 1883 when Buchanan-White collected several different species during the Challenger Expedition.
+While 90% of gerrids are freshwater bugs, the oceanic Halobates makes the family quite exceptional among insects.
+The genus Halobates was first heavily studied between 1822 and 1883 when Francis Buchanan White collected several different species during the Challenger Expedition.
 Around this time, Eschscholtz discovered three species of the Gerridae, bringing attention to the species, though little of their biology was known.
 Since then, the Gerridae have been continuously studied due to their ability to walk on water and unique social characteristics.

 Description

 The family Gerridae is physically characterized by having hydrofuge hairpiles, retractable preapical claws, and elongated legs and body.

 Hydrofuge hairpiles are small, hydrophobic microhairs.
 These are tiny hairs with more than one thousand microhairs per mm.
 The entire body is covered by these hairpiles, providing the water strider resistance to splashes or drops of water.
 These hairs repel the water, preventing drops from weighing down the body.